The Milkmaid of Tsarskoye Selo: In music

 In 1900, Russian composer Caesar Cui published the romance Tsarskoye Selo Statue to poems by Alexander Pushkin (Op.
 57, No. 17).
-It is part of the cycle Twenty-five poems by Pushkin, written for the centenary of Pushkin in 1899 and first performed on December 17, 1900, in one of the concerts of the Kerzinsky circle in the hall of the Slavic Bazaar in Moscow.
-The audience gave each romance a standing ovation.
-The admiring critic wrote: “In all romances, the authenticity of the verse is observed; they are beautiful, simple, small in volume, the text is merged with the music.
+It is part of the cycle Twenty-five poems by Pushkin, written for the centenary of Pushkin in 1899 and first performed on December 17, 1900, in one of the concerts of the Kerzinsky circle in the hall of the Slavic Bazaar in MoscThe audience gave each romance a standing ovation.
+The critic wrote: “In all romances, the authenticity of the verse is observed; they are beautiful, simple, small in volume, the text is merged with the music.
 Finally, they can even be sung by performers with average vocal abilities.
 Many of these romances can safely be predicted to achieve wide popularity in the musical world”.

 At the beginning of the 20th century, there were already six musical arrangements of Pushkin's poem Tsarskoye Selo Statue.
 In 1937, Soviet composer Gara Garayev wrote a piano arrangement of The Tsarskoye Selo Statue (after Pushkin).